Tuesday, April 12, 2022

 Short-acting reliever inhalers are quick-acting medications designed for use in emergencies and mild cases of occasional asthma.
 These inhalers help ease asthma symptoms quickly, as they are designed to quickly open the airways.

 Short-acting relievers can only treat sudden asthma symptoms because while their action starts minutes after inhalation, it only lasts for two to four hours.
 If you are using an inhaler of this type more than three times a week, or more than 12 of these inhalers in one year, you should visit your GP.
 Excessive use of these inhalers signals that your asthma is not being treated properly and this is something that could lead to a life-threatening attack.

-The Royal College of Physicians advise people to ask themselves three questions to assess the severity of their asthma2:
+The Royal College of Physicians advises people to ask themselves three questions to assess the severity of their asthma.
+(2)

 - In the last month/week have you had difficulty sleeping due to your asthma (including coughing symptoms)?